U.S. House Speaker Pelosi unveils proposal to lower drug prices

 The proposal caps annual out-of-pocket spending on prescription drugs at $2,000 for Medicare Part D beneficiaries, the summary said.

-It is not clear how much support Pelosi's proposal, or any other drug pricing measure proposed in Congress, will receive ahead of next year's presidential elections.
+It is not clear how much support Pelosi's proposal, or any other drug pricing measure proposed in Congress, will receive ahead of next year's election.
 But the cost of U.S. healthcare is sure to be a top campaign issue.

+A less aggressive, bipartisan drug pricing bill by Republican Charles Grassley and Democrat Ron Wyden has passed the Senate Finance Committee, but has not come to the Senate floor.
+Grassley urged Republicans to get behind his version as the "moderate" alternative to Pelosi's approach.

 International price referencing is likely to face legal challenges from pharmaceutical companies, drug executives say.

-Frazier said he believes that importing price controls from other countries would stifle innovation and restrict patient access to medicines in the United States.

-Drug companies have long held that the prices paid for their drugs are proprietary.
-Even if the government is able to collect the data, calculating and putting new prices in place could prove to be a very difficult task.
+Stephen J. Ubl, president of the drug industry lobbying group PhRMA, called Pelosi's plan "radical," saying it "would end the current market based system that has made the United States the global leader in developing innovative, lifesaving treatments and cures."

-(Reporting by Susan Cornwell, additional reporting by Michael Erman; Editing by Himani Sarkar)
+(Reporting by Susan Cornwell, additional reporting by Michael Erman and Richard Cowan; Editing by Himani Sarkar and Bernadette Baum)

 ((susan.cornwell@thomsonreuters.com;))